 Uncovering social service fraud saves millions, reinforces public trust

-To assist in program integrity efforts in the CalWORKs Stage 1 Child Care Program, LA County turned to SAS® analytics solutions to identify potential fraud, enhance investigations and prevent improper payments.
-By doing so, they've helped the most vulnerable members of the community while protecting millions in taxpayer dollars.
+To assist in program integrity efforts in the CalWORKs Stage 1 Child Care Program, LA County turned to SAS® Analytics solutions to identify potential fraud, enhance investigations and prevent improper payments.
+A data mining pilot project revealed an 85 percent accuracy rate in detecting collusive fraud rings, with estimates of cost avoidance totaling $6.8 million.
+Convinced by the results, the county decided to move forward with implementing the Data Mining Solution (DMS) Application for the CalWORKs Stage 1 Child Care Program on May 2011.
+By proactively battling fraud, DPSS is helping the most vulnerable members of the community while protecting millions in taxpayer dollars.

 The system analyzes social networks to determine if individuals are likely to commit fraud.
-Social network analysis also helps identify collusive fraud rings companion cases.
+It also helps identify collusive fraud rings companion cases.

 Analyzing the data, finding the fraud patterns

 Fraud cases can include false employment claims where nonexistent employees are declared.
 In other cases, businesses are created by the heads of fraud rings who collude with recipients who falsely declare that their children are attending nonexistent child care centers.
 Sometimes, criminals declare work schedules that are false or shorter than the time amount claimed.